GeorgeGrig/Youtube-Playlist-Backup/README.md

         "playlist2": "your playlist id here"}
 }
 `
-* Get your Youtube api key from Google APIs
+* Get your Youtube api key from Google APIs.
-* Get your Google Drive client_secret.json from Google APIs
+* Get your Google Drive client_secret.json from Google APIs.
-* Share your target document with the email address found on your client_secret.json under "client_email"
+* Share your target document with the email address found on your client_secret.json under "client_email".